 You will receive your first payment immediately and then at the start of your chosen payment period.

 Your income will be paid at the end of your chosen payment period.

 Buying your annuity - choose wisely.
-Don't forget that once you've chosen your annuity provider and set up your annuity you cannot currently change it for the rest of your life.
+Don't forget that once you've chosen your annuity provider and set up your annuity under current rules you cannot change it for the rest of your life.

 Brian is an IT manager and has been married to Susan for 35 years.
 They have 3 children and 6 grandchildren.

 Brian and Susan have both done their sums and have worked out how much they need to live on.
 This is based on what they currently spend on living expenses, running the house etc. and taking into consideration how much they plan to spend on travel and other hobbies now they are retired.